-9. Combine social selling with other prospecting activities & non profit activity
+9. Combine social media prospecting with other activities & nonprofit activity

 While running a planned social selling campaign definitely has its advantages, you should not take it as a core direct sales channel.

 Your blog, site, Facebook page, YouTube channel, Twitter profile, Blab conversations, Instagram page, Pinterest boards, and Periscope sessions all create opportunities to delight, inspire, entertain, connect, and inform your audience.
 Just be sure to do it right and establish your authority first to generate revenue and sales for your brand, products, and service.
 Any doubts?
-Don’t take chances; seek help of a professional or social media consultant to use social selling in your current marketing plan.
+Don’t take chances; seek help of a professional or social media socach or consultant to use social selling in your current content marketing plan for sales.

 Remember that social selling is selling later and getting social first.

 How is social selling working for you? is there a way I can be of help.
 Please feel free to ask.